 Choose your survey question types wisely

-All question types in Survey123 support screen readers and standard keyboard navigation except: Dropdown choice lists, Date*, Time*, Date and Time* and Ranking.
+All question types in Survey123 support screen readers and standard keyboard navigation except: Dropdown choice lists and Ranking.
 If you use automated accessibility test tooling against surveys using any of these question types, the survey will not pass the test.

 The signature and map question types as well as repeat groups may pass accessibility tests, but they will cause difficulties to keyboard-only users because these elements require a high level of mouse interaction to operate them.

 Set alternative text for images in your survey

 For branding purposes, or to augment the experience of the respondent, you may want to include images within your survey.
 Always set alternative text to these images.
 Alternative text, or alt text, provides a stand-in for images when respondents rely on a screen reader.
 When alt text is included on images, the description will be read by the screen reader.

 Adding alt text takes a little bit of an art.
 You do not want the description to be too succinct or too detailed.
 When writing alt text imagine how you would briefly describe the image to someone over the phone.
 Always remember what alt text is for.
 I will say it again: Non-sighted respondents rely on this alt text to be read to them with a screen reader.

 Alt text can be entered when you upload an image through the Survey123 web designer.
 If you author your form using XLSForm, the label of your question will be automatically used for question images referenced in the media::image XLSForm column.
 If adding images to the Thank You screen or other parts of your form through embedded HTML, you will want to us the alt HTML tag.
 For example: <img alt=”your alt text” src=”your image URL”/>

 The themes that come with Survey123 are designed to have the right amount of color contrast and brightness.
 Keep your theme simple using solid colors for the background (as opposed to background images).